Duplicate Content: How to Get Rid of It

 When you have content with cohesive components spread between multiple pages and you want to send users to specific pages via search results, use rel=“next” and rel=”prev” to let search engines know that these pages are part of a sequence.
 Learn more about implementing these rel attributes on the Google Webmaster Central blog on Pagination with rel=“next” and rel=”prev”.
 There is another sort of pagination when it comes to blog comments.
 Disable comments pagination in your CMS, otherwise (on most sites) different URLs of the same content will be created.

-Note: Once you have used these strategies to get rid of duplicate content, remember to update your XML Sitemap by removing duplicate URLs and leaving only the canonical URLs, then re-submit the Sitemap to Google Webmaster Tools.
+Note: Once you have used these strategies to get rid of duplicate content, remember to update your XML Sitemap by removing duplicate URLs and leaving only the canonical URLs, then re-submit the Sitemap to Google Search Console.
 Read our guide to XML Sitemaps for more information.

 There are also a few things you can do to fight duplicate content on your site regularly.
 For example, improve your internal linking, and link to preferred domains.
 As more links are found pointing to preferred URLs it becomes easier for search engines to judge which is the preferred page.
 Also, on e-commerce sites, when you have products that are categorized based on colors, sizes or anything else, every time a user clicks the size or color the URL changes due to a sorting parameter, and this creates duplicate content.
 In such cases, provide the option to choose selection criteria on the same page, such that the URL does not change.